 It has to be noted that only the media data (3) component of a recording session could be in scope of this Recommendation.
-Thus, only the SRC function related to the H.248 media gateway is in scope of this Recommendation (see next sub-clause).
+Thus, only the SRC function related to the H.248 media gateway is in scope of this Recommendation (see next sub-clause 7.1.2).

+7.1.1.2 Network scenarios with SRS-capable H.248 gateways

+The session recording server (SRS) functionality is typically centralized in a network and usually a basic capability of so called media servers.
+A SRS-capable H.248 gateway represents therefore a decomposed media server using H.248 signalling.
+Such SRS-capable H.248 media servers are out of scope of (the first release of) this Recommendation, but it would be expected that the applied H.248 profile would base the recording behaviour on H.248 packages from [ITU-T H.248.9] and [ITU-T H.248.73].

 7.1.2 H.248 context model with SRC-to-SRS interface

 SIP-based media recording covers multi-party, multimedia communication services in its entirety.
 Figure 4 illustrates the H.248 context model for the example of a two-party, dual media (audio, video) communication service between parties A and B.